prettier-solidity/solidity-comments-extractor/README.md

 # solidity-comments-extractor

-Extract comments from solidity code
+Extract comments from Solidity code

 ## How to